-The following graph shows the relationship between the number of leisure facilities and catchment areas across several major cities
+The following graph shows the relationship between the number of leisure facilities and catchment areas across several major cities.

-State the city with the smallest catchment area
+State the city with the smallest catchment area (km) from the graph.

 The following table shows 5 cities with the highest number of international arrivals in 2024: